 After graduation, they are prepared to go forth and assist the Police Department as special ambassadors, performing a variety of tasks which otherwise could not be undertaken due to budget, personnel and time constraints.
 RSVPs volunteer a minimum of six hours a week to the program, although many find their duties so interesting, rewarding, and enjoyable, that some volunteer as many as 30 to 35 hours a week.
 There is a great deal of camaraderie, fun and friendship among the RSVPs.
 RSVPs are supplied with specially-marked white police cars, acting as additional "eyes and ears" for the Department.

-The RSVPs check the security of homes who are away on vacation, remove illegally posted signs from public property, assure the accuracy of the city maps used by the police department, and issue citations to those who illegally park their vehicles
+The RSVPs check the security of homes who are away on vacation, remove illegally posted signs from public property, assure the accuracy of the city maps used by the police department.

-RSVPs are the first to volunteer their time and energy during periods when the Police Department is busiest, assisting with Sobriety Checkpoints, or helping out during events such as the 4th of July holiday.
-They also work in-house for the Department, including fingerprinting, filing, preparing evidence, entering data into computers, testing firearms, duplicating training material & more.
+RSVPs are the first to volunteer their time and energy during periods when the Police Department is busiest, assisting with a variety of events such as the 4th of July holiday.
+They also work in-house for the Department, including filing, preparing evidence, entering data into computers, duplicating training material & more.

-RSVPs are also active within their community, assisting in child fingerprinting for ID purposes, alerting and educating the residents to the risk associated with leaving garage doors open, leaving windows and doors unlocked, or having missing or unreadable house numbers.
+RSVPs are also active within their community, alerting and educating the residents to the risk associated with leaving garage doors open, leaving windows and doors unlocked, or having missing or unreadable house numbers.
 RSVPs staff Police Substations to provide information to visitors, help with clerical and other duties, and act as roving ambassadors of good will towards the community's citizens.

 RSVPs have an an active social calendar as well.
 Monthly meetings bring them together to munch on coffee and donuts, learn the latest changes in Law Enforcement Policies and Procedures and swap experiences while on patrol.